nobias-fht/advanced-scripting/docs/course/advanced_scripting/treasure_hunt.md

 ## Second clue :wrapped_gift:

 !!!
 Question
-        Find out the macro function used compute the square root of a number.
+        Find out the macro function used to compute the square root of a number.

 ## Third clue :light_bulb: